 The Mobile DevOps culture relies heavily on communication and collaboration across teams, and very often it is the DevOps guys that provide internal support for devs, testers, QA folks – and sometimes even to customers.
 No, it’s not a full blow customer support division, but when operating large scale labs for different counterparts, they are the best resource to collaborate with external customers as well.

 Support provided by Mobile DevOps can be just helping to get test runs progressing, running faster or making sure that (test) results are delivered.
-Software developers in test (SDET) and QA engineer need a different type of support when using the infrastructure, devices, and basically the agility produced with a DevOps approach can help a lot.
+Software Developers in Test (SDET) and QA engineers need a different type of support when using the infrastructure, devices, and basically the agility produced with a DevOps approach can help a lot.
 And get those important business metrics met (and exceeded).